-In the wake of the new tax reform bill, many people with debt are starting to wonder whether or not they can take the student loan interest deduction in 2018.
+In the wake of the new tax reform bill, many people with debt are starting to wonder whether or not they can take the student loan interest deduction with all the tax reform changes.

 For the most part, the answer is yes.

 Next year, people receiving their 1098-E Student Loan Interest Statement will still qualify to deduct student loan interest.
 If you have significant student loan debt, this could yield up to a few hundred dollars in savings for you.

 Today, we break down what the 1098-E is, and how it impacts your taxes so that you can potentially claim the student loan interest deduction.

 How Does Tax Reform Affect The Student Loan Interest Deduction?